Free Phones, Computers & Internet for Seniors

 Hundreds of programs exist to help people gain access to technology, but it’s difficult to know where to start.
 Let’s begin by looking at free and inexpensive options.

-In this day and age, having access to technology is a vital part of our lives and livelihoods.
+In this day and age, seniors need access to a phones or computers.
 It’s a fact that became even more apparent during the pandemic.
 In particular, Covid-19 highlighted the issue of access to technology for seniors, including having the skills to use it.

 But access is about much more than knowing how to use technology.